sabn0/Seq2SeqFS/README.md

-# Translation with attention and RNNs
+# Seq2Seq with attention and RNNs

 ## Software
 python 3.8, pytorch 1.11.